 This Commons Library Briefing Paper summarises key Government initiatives aimed at increasing housing supply in England since 2015.
 The paper makes reference to planning measures but does not cover them in any detail.Jump to full report >>

-The Government’s ambition is to secure 1 million net additions to the housing stock by the end of the Parliament which was expected to be in 2020.
+The 2015 Government’s ambition was to secure 1 million net additions to the housing stock by the end of the Parliament which was expected to be in 2020.

-The Department for Communities and Local Government’s Single Departmental Plan 2015-2020 sets out an aim to secure 400,000 affordable housing starts by 2020-21 (including Starter Homes), increase housing supply by improving the planning process, bring forward public sector land, and diversify the house building industry by helping small builders.
+The Department for Communities and Local Government’s Single Departmental Plan 2015-2020 set out an aim to secure 400,000 affordable housing starts by 2020-21 (including Starter Homes), increase housing supply by improving the planning process, bring forward public sector land, and diversify the house building industry by helping small builders.

-The Housing White Paper, Fixing our broken housing market (February 2017) describes a number of initiatives which, taken together, are aimed at securing a step-change in housing supply.
+The Housing White Paper, Fixing our broken housing market (February 2017) described a number of initiatives which, taken together, were aimed at securing a step-change in housing supply.

 A number of initiatives are focused on facilitating the purchase of housing, particularly by first-time buyers, through the introduction of savings products such as the Help to Buy and Lifetime ISAs, and also through equity loans and the development of Starter Homes.
 These homes will be available at a 20% discount off the market price to first-time buyers between the ages of 23 and 40.

-There is an aim to provide 225,000 units through the Affordable Homes Programme up to 2021.
-This provision will be a mixture of affordable rent (rents set at up to 80% of market rents), shared ownership and rent-to-buy products.
+There was an aim to provide 225,000 units through the Affordable Homes Programme up to 2021.
+This provision would be a mixture of affordable rent (rents set at up to 80% of market rents), shared ownership and rent-to-buy products.
 Funding for this programme has been increased to £9.1 billion following the Autumn Budget 2017.
 There are concerns about the scope for developing social rented housing as part of this programme.